Fish the private waters of the Musselshell River while staying in the comfort of our Fisherman’s Cabin.

 The early part of the season and the fall after September 15 are best with bigger streamers, as brown trout are very carnivorous and aggressive feeders.
 As water levels drop (latter June to August end) nymphs and dry flies pick up.
 Double set ups with nymphs can be very effective.

 Depending on winter snows and spring runoff, the best months to fish are May through June, but some years we may have high water during this period.
 Each year is different.
 April can be good, if colder weather, and latter snow melt.
-Mid July through August are the worst months, due to lower water levels and water temps warming up.
-Most years, I shut the river fishing down in August to take the stress off the fish.
-By mid-August in most years, all irrigation from the river is shut off.
-As such water levels increase and start to stay constant.
+August is usually the worst month, due to lower water levels and water temps warming up.
+I shut the river fishing down during the month of August to take the stress off the fish.
+By mid September the water levels are back up and the fishing is typically excellent with deeper and colder water.

 Float the River